wheydant/annonymous-mssg/README.md

 - [**TypeScript**](https://www.typescriptlang.org/): Type safety and modern JavaScript features.
 - [**Mongoose**](https://www.npmjs.com/package/mongoose): MongoDB object modeling for Node.js.
 - [**Zod**](https://www.npmjs.com/package/zod): TypeScript-first schema validation.
+- [**Resend**](https://resend.com/docs/introduction): Email service provider for sending verification emails powered by [react-email](https://react.email/docs/introduction).
 - **ChatGPT API** (planned): Will be used for generating random feedback suggestions.

+## Theory
+### <ins>Model and Schema Handling</ins>

+1. **User and Message Models**:
+   - Created Mongoose models for `User` and `Message`.
+The `User` model contains fields such as `username`, `email`, and `password`, along with an array of messages received by the user.
+   - Implemented email validation using a regular expression (regex) within the Mongoose schema to ensure valid email addresses.

+2. **Zod Frontend Schema Validation**:
+   - Created frontend validation schemas using Zod for various user-related actions, including:
+     - **Sign-Up**: Validates user registration data (username, email, password, etc.).
+     - **Sign-In**: Ensures valid credentials during login.
+     - **Message Handling**: Validates message contents and structures before sending or receiving.
+     - **Verification**: Checks the validity of verification codes and other related data.
+   - These schema checks ensure robust data validation on the client side before submitting any requests to the server, enhancing overall security and reducing potential errors.

+### <ins>Email Handling</ins>

+The email verification process is handled with the following steps:

+1. **Email Template**: Created an email template using `react-email` components in `emails/VerificationEmail.tsx`.
+The template uses `.tsx` for React-based HTML rendering.

+2. **Resend Connection**: Created a `resend.ts` file in the `lib` folder to connect to the Resend email service provider.

+3. **API Response Types**: Defined types for API responses to ensure proper structure and consistency.

+4. **Helper File**: Added a helper file (`helpers/sendVerificationEmail.ts`) to send verification emails.
+This integrates:
+   - The email template (1)
+   - Resend connection (2)
+   - API response structure (3)

+5. **API Route**: Implemented the `/sign-up` API endpoint (`src/app/api/sign-up/route.ts`) that uses the helper file to handle user sign-up and email verification.

 ## Installation